 NOTE: Beginning Fall 2015, Boise State University offers a Graduate Certificate for Computer Science Teacher Endorsement.
 This certificate leading up to an endorsement was approved by the Idaho SBOE in April 2015 and is now available in the Boise State Graduate Application system.

 The Computer Science courses have been designed for students admitted to the Computer Science Teacher Endorsement Graduate Certificate program to prepare in-service teachers to teach computer science in high schools.
-Please see the page on getting the endorsement for additional steps required to obtain the Computer Science endorsement.
+Refer to the information for the additional steps required to receive the Idaho Computer Science Teacher Endorsement.

 For additional information contact: